TroutTrout

 Conduct a Risk Assessment

-Start by conducting a comprehensive risk assessment to identify vulnerabilities within your Ethernet/IP network.
+Start by conducting a full risk assessment to identify vulnerabilities within your Ethernet/IP network.
 Understanding where your weaknesses lie is the first step in protecting against them.
 Reference frameworks like NIST SP 800-171 for guidance on assessing and managing risks.

 Implement Network Segmentation